 Resources and More Information

-- Visit Andorra has produced hiking trail maps and one for the longer-distance routes (including GRs) and hut network.
+- Visit Andorra has produced trail maps and one for the longer-distance routes (including GRs) and hut network.

-- They also have an app (iOS only) called Active Tourism Andorra that can help plan hiking trips to Andorra.
+- They also have an app (iOS only) called Active Tourism Andorra that can help plan trips to Andorra.

 - Dig into this informative blog post from All Andorra that gets into specific details like the differences between the long-distance routes.